zane047/zane047.github.io/docs/08-API/API.md

 - passes on messages intended for someone else
 - processes messages intended for the Zane subsystem
 - discards messages sent by itself that return through the loop
-- ignores messages that are malformed
-- ignores messages larger than the local buffer size
-- ignores characters outside of a valid message frame

 ### Receiver Behavior
 When a message is received, the Zane subsystem should:
 1. check whether the message is properly framed
-2. verify that the packet length is valid
-3. determine whether the receiver field matches the Zane subsystem or a broadcast address
+2. determine whether the receiver field matches the Zane subsystem or a broadcast address
-4. forward packets intended for other subsystems
+3. forward packets intended for other subsystems
-5. discard packets that originated from the Zane subsystem and returned through the loop
-6. process packets addressed to the Zane subsystem
+4. process packets addressed to the Zane subsystem

 ### Processing Rules
 - If a JT data message is received, store the JT data value